IBMIXN/Audio-Adventure/README.md

  deployment
 - You can now test the project using the Alexa web testing interface.
 To fire up the skill, ask Alexa `Ask Watson Bard for a story`.

+##### Local Testing
+Make sure you have docker installed and the daemon running on the background, e.g.`sudo dockerd`
+Run `sam local invoke -e events\help.json` to invoke the function with the given event.
+You can also use alternative event.
+##### Clean up
+Run `aws cloudformation delete-stack --stack-name sam-app --region region`
 ### Acknowledgements
 + [IBM Alexa Skill & Watson Assistant Sample](https://github.com/IBM/alexa-skill-watson-assistant)